 Of course, you can get more drinks (including alcoholic beverages) at Oga’s Cantina; if you can get in, that is!
 You will likely need a reservation.

 Due to the difficulty of getting into Oga’s Cantina, the Wizarding World is the winner here.

-The Wizarding World also has other drinks that are currently easier to get than the drinks in Galaxy’s Edge.
-Even if the Hog’s Head is busy, multiple drink carts are selling the popular beverages.
+The Wizarding World also has other drinks that are currently easier to get than those in Galaxy’s Edge.
+Even if the Hog’s Head is busy, multiple drink carts sell popular beverages.